CMCE Lightning Elimination Protection units in Airports

 Conclusion

-AES Panama’s adoption of the CMCE Lightning Suppressor demonstrates the transformative impact of advanced lightning protection technology.
+AES Panama’s adoption of the CMCE Lightning Elimination Suppressor device demonstrates the transformative impact of advanced lightning protection technology.
 By replacing traditional systems with a modern, scientifically validated solution, the plant has eliminated lightning-related risks, safe guarding operations and setting a benchmark for lightning protection in the region.Below lightning data has been gathered over the last four years to see the density of ground lightning strikes in the protected area (Red Circle) View the results after the installation of the 26 units CMCE 120 systems protecting a large area.

 Integrated Monitoring System with CMCE